sonic-net/SONiC/doc/voq/voq_hld.md

 The figure below shows the packet flows using the recycle port for host packet flows for the 2-asic system above
  ![](../../images/voq_hld/recycle-port-cpu-to-network-flow.png)

-### 2.6.1.3 Kernel Routing Table Footprint
-The use of the Datappath to route host packet flows for ports on other asics raises the question of whether we need the full routing table in the Kernel.
-The answer (pending a bit more investigation) seems to be that the kernel does NOT need all the routes.
-In fact seems logical to conclude that the only routes that are needed in the kernel are the direct routes for the interfaces configured on the local SONiC instance.
-All other routes can be eliminated from the kernel and replaced with the simple default route that points to the local cpu-port-interface as the Next-Hop.
-This would ensure that all host packet flows (outside of directly attached hosts) could be routed by the datapath.
-The advantages of this are kind of obvious
-1. Much smaller in the kernel footprint for SONiC(very few routes in kernel)
-2. Much greater fate sharing between terminated and forwarded packet flows.

 ### 2.6.2 Inband VLAN Option
 *Note: The information in this section is sourced orignally from the Kathik and Eswaran both from documents posted/presented and verbal comments during the review 07/24/2020.
 It may not have the required details (need for vlan flooding support, MAC learning, static MAC records etc).
 It is expected to be completed following additonal reviews*